-Given the massive surge in mobile phone ownership, the mobile commerce market has skyrocketed in recent years, with more people than ever completing digital transactions with their phone.
+Given the massive surge in mobile phone ownership, the mobile commerce market has skyrocketed in recent years, with more people than ever completing digital transactions with their phone or even playing mobile casino games.
 In fact, it’s estimated that m-commerce will cover the largest percentage of ecommerce transactions in just a few years.

 Businesses around the world are catering to growth of m-commerce, with consumer habits being the main driving force behind this.
 Much like they did with the rise online shopping, which resulted in a market worth trillions of dollars, retailers are preparing for the bright future of mobile commerce.

 Mobile commerce is more than just buying something online using a smartphone.
 It includes several different digital processes using mobile devices, showcasing the versatility of m-commerce that has played an important role in its rise.